httpie/cli/README.md

 <a href="https://httpie.io" target="blank_"><img width="285" alt="HTTPie" src="docs/httpie-logo.svg"></a>

-# HTTPie: the human-friendly HTTP CLI client for working with APIs
+# HTTPie: human-friendly CLI HTTP client for the API era

+HTTPie (pronounced _aitch-tee-tee-pie_) is a command-line HTTP client.
+Its goal is to make CLI interaction with web services as human-friendly as possible.
+HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers.
+The `http` & `https` commands allow for creating and sending arbitrary HTTP requests.
+They use simple and natural syntax and provide formatted and colorized output.

 <img src="docs/httpie-animation.gif" width="600"/>